You are here

 Institute for Educational Excellence

-The Institute for Educational Excellence (IEE) at Duke University School of Nursing reflects the renaissance in the higher education community centered on the formation of pedagogical scholars, the preparation of faculty for the teaching role, and the need for evidence-based teaching practices.
+The Institute for Educational Excellence (IEE) at Duke University School of Nursing (DUSON) reflects the renaissance in the higher education community regarding the formation of pedagogical scholars, the preparation of faculty for the teaching role and the need for evidence-based teaching practices.

-- Prepare faculty to serve as nursing education leaders and pedagogical scholars who transform nursing education.
+- Develop faculty to serve as nursing education leaders and pedagogical scholars who transform nursing education

-- Establish the Duke University School of Nursing as a center of teaching excellence, known for its innovative academic programs; its conduct of transformative educational research; its commitment to the ongoing development of faculty; and its exceptional graduates.
+- Sustain the Duke University School of Nursing as a center of teaching excellence known for its innovative academic programs, its conduct of transformative educational research, its commitment to the ongoing development of faculty and its exceptional graduates.